Opening

 We are easy to find and accessible for coaches, being located only a few minutes from the historic town centre of Sherborne and the main A30 road to the West Country.

 Come and explore Dorset’s “hidden gem” and see magnificent state rooms, a Tudor kitchen; relics from the Civil War and archaeological treasures in the Castle’s cellars.
-Enjoy easy short and long walks set within the beautiful Dorset countryside in one of the finest examples of ‘Capability’ Brown’s landscape you will see anywhere, not forgetting to leave time to browse our souvenir gift shop and take refreshment, a light lunch or snacks in our tea rooms.
+Enjoy easy short and long walks set within the beautiful Dorset countryside in one of the finest examples of ‘Capability’ Brown’s landscape you will see anywhere.

-We recommend you plan for a minimum time here of 4 to 5 hours, which includes the average time taken to complete a castle tour with sufficient time to see the gardens and grounds, the gift shop and a visit to the tea rooms.
+We recommend you plan for a minimum time here of 4 to 5 hours, which includes the average time taken to complete a castle tour with sufficient time to see the gardens and grounds.

 If you are looking for a full day out why not combine the Castle and Gardens with the historic market town of Sherborne and its wonderful Abbey or the ‘old’ Castle ruins?

-Self Guided is available at £4 per child or the private viewing £7 per child.
-To make your visit more interesting and fun why not purchase our Children’s pack which includes a pencil, Castle Quiz and a Children’s Nature Trail for the Gardens. £1 per pack.
+Timed tour is available at £5 per child or the private viewing £8 per child.
+To make your visit more interesting and fun we will provide each child with our Children’s pack which includes a pencil, Castle Quiz, and a Children’s Garden Trail for the Gardens.

 Language information sheets are available for group leaders or individual students in French, Italian, Spanish, Dutch and German.